 Q: Can ACM renew public certificates containing bare domains, such as “example.com” (also known as zone apex or naked domains)?

-If you chose DNS validation in your certificate request for a public certificate, then ACM can renew your certificate without any further action from you, as long as the certificate is in use (associated with other AWS resources) and your CNAME record remains in place.
+If you chose DNS validation in your certificate request for a public certificate, then ACM can renew your certificate without any further action from you, as long as the certificate is in use (associated with other Amazon Web Services resources) and your CNAME record remains in place.

-If you selected email validation when requesting a public certificate with a bare domain, ensure that a DNS lookup of the bare domain resolves to the AWS resource that is associated with the certificate.
-Resolving the bare domain to an AWS resource may be challenging unless you use DNS provider that supports alias resource records (or their equivalent) for mapping bare domains to AWS resources.
+If you selected email validation when requesting a public certificate with a bare domain, ensure that a DNS lookup of the bare domain resolves to the Amazon Web Services resource that is associated with the certificate.
+Resolving the bare domain to an Amazon Web Services resource may be challenging unless you use DNS provider that supports alias resource records (or their equivalent) for mapping bare domains to Amazon Web Services resources.

 Q: Does my site drop existing connections when ACM deploys the renewed certificate?